jdarling/MongoMQ/readme.md

 MongoMQ - Node.js MongoMQ
 =========================

-Version 0.2.2 presents what will hopefully be the final API, but is not feature complete yet.
-Hopefully version 0.2.2 will be feature complete.
+Version 0.2.2 presents what should be the final API and should be feature complete, need to add a lot more test cases, documentation, samples, and etc to the project now.

 Installation
 ============